ooni/ooni.org/content/about/supporters/index.md

 ---

-Supporters are organisations or individuals who believe in the mission of OONI and have made significant in-kind donations to OONI in the last 12 months.
+Supporters are organisations or individuals who believe in the mission of OONI and have made significant in-kind donations to OONI in the last year.
 If you would like to become an OONI supporter, please reach out to us at giving@ooni.org.